akilaak88/fbl-csvroster/README.md

 7. In addition - if any records are malformed, the program will provide an exception log of any records that is rejected.

 # Technical Details
-This application is developed in Spring Boot with Apache Maven for build.
+This application is developed using
+* Spring Boot with Apache Maven for build

-Language and JDK : Java 8
+* Language and JDK : Java 8

-Database: MySQL
+* Database: MySQL

-CSV Reader: Apache Commons CSV library
+* CSV Reader: Apache Commons CSV library

-JDBC: For Database Connectivity
+* JDBC: For Database Connectivity

 # Assumptions
 -	The URL for CSV file should be public.
 If the CSV resides in a private URL or resides in a local directory, the file cannot be accessed through this application.
 -	The records will be rejected only if ASCII values are present in the first name or last name of the students.
 The application will also reject records having longer student ID’s.

-# Other Design Ideas that were Considered and Rejected
+# Other Design Ideas Considered and Rejected
 Considered using a JSP for front end (i.e, to get the file name in a text box instead of a command line argument).
 The reason for considering this approach is to make the project more presentable to the user.

 * Reason for Rejection: